 Now that you understand the theoretical limit of through focus MTF, it’s time to get practical.
 A picture of the through-focus MTF of a real lens is displayed below.

-As before, the blue curve is data for the center of the image, while red is at the edge and green is in between.
-To get these curves, the user specifies a certain spatial frequency (commonly half to three fourths of the maximum) and has the lens design software plot the variation of the MTF at this spatial frequency versus focus.
+As before, the blue curve represents data from the image’s center, red from the edge, and green from in between.
+To get these curves, the user specifies a certain spatial frequency that’s commonly half to three fourths of the maximum.
+Then the user has the lens design software plot the variation of the MTF at this spatial frequency versus focus.
 The zero point is typically the “best focus” for the lens.
-The through focus MTF plot shows how fast the MTF falls off as the image plane is moved from its optimal location.
+The plot shows how fast the MTF falls off as the image plane moves from its optimal location.

-Starting with blue, we can see that the MTF peaks roughly 0.05 units to the right of the “best focus” and drops off on either side.
-The dropoff is not symmetric, which is common for systems with spherical aberration (see the discussion of aberrations).
-Assuming that an MTF of 0.2 is acceptable, the image plane can be moved about 0.1 units to the left of best focus or 0.18 units to the right before the resolution at the center of the image is no longer acceptable.
+Let’s start by observing the blue line.
+On it we can see that the MTF peaks at around 0.06 units to the right of the “best focus” and drops off on either side.
+The dropoff is not symmetric, which is common for systems with spherical aberration.
+For more information on aberrations, click here.
+Assuming that an MTF of 0.2 is acceptable, the image plane can be moved about 0.4 units to the left of best focus or 0.16 units to the right before the resolution at the center of the image is no longer acceptable.

 Unfortunately, the best focus for the light at the edge of the image (red) and even part way out (green) does not lie at the same place as it does for the center of the image.
-This condition is known as “field curvature”, and is caused by one of two aberrations: Petzval curvature or astigmatism (see the page on aberrations for a description of these aberrations).
-In addition, the sagittal and tangential curves do not peak at the same place.
+This condition, known as “field curvature”, is caused by one of two aberrations: Petzval curvature or astigmatism.
+See our Aberrations page to learn about these.
+Also, the sagittal and tangential curves do not peak at the same focal position.
 This is typical of astigmatism.
-However, the difference between the sagittal and tangential curves is much less than the difference between the center and edge of the image, so your optical engineer would tell you that the Petzval curvature is more of a problem than the astigmatism.
-The way this would show up in an image is that you can’t get the entire image in focus at the same time.
-If you focus on the edge of the image, the center looks fuzzy and vice versa.
+However, the difference between the sagittal and tangential curves is much less than the difference between the center and edge of the image.
+This means your optical engineer would tell you that the Petzval curvature is more of a problem than the astigmatism.
+If you can’t get the entire image in focus at the same time, this is likely the problem.
+If you focus on the edge of the image, the center looks fuzzy (and vice versa) as seen here.

 Through-focus MTF can be used to determine the depth of focus for a lens.
-In the above example, all three fields have an MTF above 0.2 from -0.10 units to +0.02 units.
-This means that the total depth of focus is 0.12 units.
-If the units are mm, this would be very easy for a mechanical designer to accomodate, but if the units are microns, it would be exceedingly difficult.
-That is why it is important for your optical engineer to communicate this information to you as you design your optical system.
+In the above plot, all three fields have an MTF above 0.2 from -0.14 units to +0.07 units.
+This means that the total depth of focus is 0.21 units.
+If the units are mm, this would be very easy for a mechanical designer to accommodate, but if the units are microns, it would be exceedingly difficult.
+That’s why it’s important for your optical engineer to communicate this information to you as you design your optical system.